pgadmin-org/pgadmin4/docs/en_US/code_review.rst

   A good example is the "Init" field on an FTS Template - Init is the PG term, but adding the word "Function" after it makes it much more descriptive.

-* Re-use code whereever possible, but factor it out into a suitably central location - don't copy and paste it unless modifications are required!
+* Re-use code wherever possible, but factor it out into a suitably central location - don't copy and paste it unless modifications are required!

 * Format code nicely to make it readable.
 Break up logical chunks of code with